Digital Advertising

 DSPs who have built specific tools, like our ContextAI, Seller-Defined Audiences, or Privacy Sandbox-based approaches, will be able to provide more robust future-proof services to advertisers than those reliant on Alternative-IDs.

 An interesting area of innovation is likely to be Generative Pre-trained Transform (GPT) products and Large Language Models (LLMs).
 Most consumers will be familiar with ChatGPT, but newer, more specialized models are already being developed by many companies.
-For example, in November 2023, RTB House announced the introduction of ContentGPT, which is the next iteration of its Context AI offering.
+For example, in November 2023, RTB House announced the introduction of IntentGPT, which is the next iteration of its Context AI offering.
 This tool will be able to better understand content on the Open Web and optimize results for RTB House clients.

 Above and Beyond: Maximizing ROI in Travel [REPORT]